-Medical Abortion: When a pregnancy is ended by taking two medications rather than ended by a surgical procedure.
+Medical Abortion: When a pregnancy is ended by taking medication rather than ended by a surgical procedure.
 First, a person is given Mifepristone (a pill) or Methotrexate (an injection).
 The first medication works by inhibiting their body’s ability to produce progesterone, a hormone that is necessary for sustaining a pregnancy.
 Three days later, another medication, Misoprostol, is given.
 This medication causes the muscles in the uterus to contract and cause a period.
-Medical abortions are 95-percent effective.
+Medical abortions are 95% effective.

 Menstruation: When the blood and tissue lining of the uterus sheds and comes out of the vagina, usually once every month.

-Miscarriage: When a pregnancy ends on its own before it reaches full term, which is approximately nine months.
+Miscarriage: When a pregnancy ends on its own before it reaches full term, which is on average nine months.

 Misogyny: The fear and hatred of women.